IRobot1/ng3-vr-examples/projects/ng3-flat-ui/README.md

 Group directives are provided for automatic vertical or horiztonal layout.

 A default theme is provided, but can be override.
 A matrix theme provides example of doing this.

+Components use [angular-three](https://github.com/nartc/angular-three) as a foundation for defining scene objects.

 # Getting started
 Start with recent Angular CLI project